 - Understanding Your Legal Obligation for Video Accessibility: Dive into the web accessibility laws and how they apply to you.

 - Building Video Accessibility Into Your Process: Explore how you can streamline video accessibility.

 - Getting Buy-In for Accessibility: Build a strategy for convincing your organization to get buy-in for accessibility.

 - Video Accessibility Publishing Matrix: Master how to publish accessible videos.

 Each track is built to provide you with practical tips to help you implement video accessibility from day one.

 This course is geared for anyone who works in or with video.
 The majority of the video published today is still not accessible; One big reason is that people aren’t aware of the needs and benefits of publishing accessible video.

-This certification is also for people who are advocates of accessible video or interested in learning more about it.
+This course is also for people who are advocates of accessible video or interested in learning more about it.
 You’ll learn plenty of tips for improving your current accessibility strategy while learning how to get other key stakeholders on board.

 How Do I Get Started?

-The ability to connect with other professionals is one of the most exciting features of the certification.
+The ability to connect with other professionals is one of the most exciting features of the course.
 Don’t be afraid to post something on the feed or comment on other posts – we love to hear what you think!